Abnormal electrocardiograms are common in life insurance underwriting. We show you how to get approved.

 If you are approved as we applied, accept the offer and be done with it.

-The carrier considers the abnormality to be minor enough to disregard.
+The carrier considers the abnormality to be minor.

 We’ll get you a copy of the EKG and our advice is to have your doctor take a look at it.